bart747/bart747/_posts/2016-01-05-progressive-images.md

 ### Why Not Use 'window.onload' Instead of 'clientHeight'?

 <code>window.onload</code> will fire when a page is fully uploaded.
 Images
-will become visible in full-size, but not perfectly sharp, a bit earlier.
+will become visible in full-size, but not necessarily perfectly sharp, earlier.

 So in this case <code>clientHeight</code> is faster.

-Notice that CSS transition also takes time.
+Notice that CSS transition also takes time, so <code>window.onload</code> would actually delay appearance of pictures.

 ## It's So Imperfect